 Skip to content

-ZenMux fully supports the Anthropic API protocol and can be seamlessly integrated into tools like Claude Code and Cursor.
-You only need to change two parameters to use it.
+ZenMux fully supports the Anthropic API protocol, so it integrates seamlessly into tools like Claude Code and Cursor.
+Just change two parameters to get started.

-The npm/pnpm installation method for Claude Code has been deprecated and is no longer recommended.
+The npm/pnpm install method for Claude Code is deprecated and no longer recommended.
 If you previously installed Claude Code via npm/pnpm, uninstall the old version first, then use the new native installation method.

 Uninstall the old version (if applicable):